LIFI (LIFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 LIFI Historical Price

-According to the latest data gathered on LIFI live price page, the current price of LIFI is 0.002534USD.
+According to the latest data gathered on LIFI live price page, the current price of LIFI is 0.002108USD.
 The circulating supply of LIFI(LIFI) is

 In the past 24 hours, LIFI has shown a price movement of